Sequestration explained for Scots with personal debts

 Any financial gains during your sequestration must be declared to your Trustee, and will be used to repay your creditors.
 This includes being the beneficiary of a deceased estate.

 If you have further questions or need more detail about any of these points, we can arrange an initial meeting free-of-charge.
-Scotland Debt Solutions has four offices in Scotland, and offer professional guidance in complete confidence.
+Scotland Debt Solutions has five offices in Scotland, and offer professional guidance in complete confidence.